Commercial Painting Services

 Preparing Your Commercial Business for a Paint Project

-There are steps you must take before a paint project can start in a business.
-You’ll need to determine if you’ll remain open and operational during the painting process, or if you’ll close down.
 If you remain open, employees and customers will need to be aware of the project, and accommodations may need to be made to avoid inconveniencing them.
 If you’ll be closing down the operations during the paint job, you’ll need to carefully schedule the project around the closure.

 Schedule a service call with a professional painter today!